Advill/DnD-Charsheet/README.md

 any data is saved*

 ## How to run it
-install electron through npm:
+install package dependencies through npm, then simply run

-`npm install --save-dev electron`

-then you can run the program with a simple

 `electron .`